 If his schedule allows it, nothing should prevent Prince Harry from choosing to take a longer break from his responsibilities, Nicholl says.
 “I think he’s going to absolutely love being a dad and make sure he’s going to be around for all of it.”

-Regardless of how much time he takes off, this baby is going to be his first priority.
+Regardless of how much time he takes off, his son is going to be his first priority.
 “I think we’re going to see him having a very hands-on role with this baby.
 He’s waited a long time to become a father,” Nicholl says.